Where To Shoot A Deer With A Bow

 Analyze The Shot:

-After you have released your arrow, do anything in your power to discern the point of injury to the deer that was shot.
+After you have released your arrow, do anything to discern the point of injury to the deer that was shot.

-As a deer runs from the area in the moments after the shot, look for visible signs of blood along the body line.
+As a deer runs from the area moments after the shot, look for visible signs of blood along the body line.

 Gauge The Reaction: